abrom/rocketchat-ruby/docs/channels.md

 #### channels.list.joined

-Lists all of the channels the calling user has joined. list is also used for searching/querying_
+Lists all of the channels the calling user has joined.
+List is also used for searching/querying

 ```ruby
 require 'rocketchat'